Arthritis Clinic in Downtown Vancouver

 Your physiotherapist will explain what they are doing and why, but if you desire further information or are curious about what physiotherapy treatment techniques we offer at Bentall Physiotherapy, they are explained in this section of our website.
 Feel free to contact us if you have any further questions.

-Please consider this information to be a general guide to a very complex and diverse science.
+Please consider the information below to be a general guide to a very complex and diverse science.
 The techniques we use are all evidence based and our physiotherapists are well qualified to perform them.

 The exercises are performed with an elastic cord and incorporate all important elements of strengthening, stabilization, stretching, relaxation, coordination and balance in every exercise.